Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

 Next, we show the susceptibility, Eq.~\eqref{supp_eq_def_specific_heat_001_001}, in Fig.~\ref{supp_fig_susceptibility_K=2_X_YZ_001_001}.

-Figure~\ref{supp_fig_susceptibility_K=2_X_YZ_001_001} is consistent with Fig.~\ref{supp_fig_magnetization_K=2_X_YZ_001_001} since it illustrates a diverging behavior of the susceptibility, typical for a second-order phase transition, at a specific temperature in the case of $q = 10^{-2.0}$.
-Additionally, it monotonically increases toward zero temperature without exhibiting any peaks.
+Figure~\ref{supp_fig_susceptibility_K=2_X_YZ_001_001} seems to be consistent with Fig.~\ref{supp_fig_magnetization_K=2_X_YZ_001_001} since it illustrates a diverging behavior of the susceptibility, typical for a second-order phase transition, at a specific temperature in the case of $q = 10^{-2.0}$.
+However, it does not show a cusp at its peak, which is a typical signal of the second-order phase transition.
+However, it monotonically increases toward zero temperature without exhibiting any peaks for $q = 10^{-0.5}$.
+This result also implies that there is no phase transition for $q = 10^{-0.5}$.

 In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}, the Binder parameter, Eq.~\eqref{supp_eq_def_Binder_parameter_001_001}, is shown.